delassio/tuleap-vm/README.md

 -------------------
 **These two downloads are mandatory**.
 If they are not here, the build will not start.

-* CentOS-7-x86_64-Minimal-1810.iso (needs to be this exactly md5 checked)
+* Iso media file inside directory 'put_files_here'

 * Px programm px.exe for ntlm proxy

 Build Instructions
 ------------------
-run Tuleap.ink shortcut
+run shortcut to be done

-or from cmd prompt run>  pwsh.exe -ExecutionPolicy Bypass -command ".\Build-Tuleap.ps1"
+or from cmd prompt run>  pwsh.exe -ExecutionPolicy Bypass -command ".\Build-Machine-Image.ps1"

 Build Structure